Double Edge Safety Razor vs Single Edge Safety Razor

 - A pleasurable shave

 The majority of safety razors that you find at West Coast Shaving are of the double edge variety.
 They are readily available, standardized, and easy to learn.
-You can find many razors to fit your needs from mild to aggressive, long-handled to short, thick or thin, and every color of the rainbow.
+You can find many razors to fit your needs from mild to aggressive, long-handled to short, thick or thin.
 And that doesn’t even touch on material, adjustability, blade-choice, weight, and more.
 We aren’t single edge haters.
-In fact, we carry a number of box cutter and artist club blades if you do happen to stumble upon a GEM of a razor.
-(See what I did there, single edge shavers??).
 But those razors limit you to just a few styles of blades with a somewhat complicated blade changing process and mechanics.

-Double Edge razors scratch the itch of supply and demand - they give a great shave, provide an enormous number of blade options, handle colors, etc, and their simple design results in longevity, easy cleaning, and easy use.
+Double Edge razors scratch the itch of supply and demand - they give a great shave, provide an enormous number of blade options, handles etc, and their simple design results in longevity, easy cleaning, and easy use.

 Whichever way you go, we’re just glad you’re embracing this classic, wet shaving experience.
 Tell us about your preferences in the comments below.